 If you only have three weeks you will have to drive about 3 h a day.
 It’s doable but means less time to explore everything along the way.
-Therefore a month is recommended for the drive itinerary from San Francisco to New York, but it is possible in shorter time if you’re a fine with driving a lot in a short time window.
+Therefore a month is recommended for the drive itinerary from San Francisco to New York.
+However, it’s definitely possible with shorter time if you’re fine with driving a lot in a short time window.

 Google Maps is used to calculate the estimated driving time by taking the shortest amount of time from point A to point B and rounding upwards to the next half hour.
 Remember that stops on the way from San Francisco to New York not are included in the driving time.